HussainAther/philosophy/neurophilosophy/braincomputer.md

 ## Causality

 A calculator's representation and rules for manipulating representations can explain its behavior much the same way we describe how and why people do what they do.
+Philosopher Zenon Pylyshyn said we explain why a machine does something with certain interpretations of the symbols in a domain.
+Psychologcial theory would cross-classify categories of neurophysiology theory that would make neurophysiological generalizations miss important relations that are only describably at the level at which representations are referred to.
+The psychological maps only would map onto an indefinite jumble of neurobiological categories.